• Skip to primary navigation

 • Pipe on top of vanilla cupcakes with oil or honey cupcakes for the perfect pairing.

-• Spread it on frosted banana bread for a delicious breakfast treat.
+• Spread it on frosted banana bread for a tropical breakfast treat.

 • Use it to fill a 6-inch vanilla cake or lemon berry cake.